florianv/petrinet/README.md

 // Creating a Petri Net and injecting the type manager.
 $net = new PNPetrinet('Test', $typeManager);

-// Now your custom type is recognized by the system.
+// Now your object type is recognized by the system.
 $colorSet = $net->createColorSet(array('MyClass'));
 $token = new PNToken(new PNColor(array(new MyClass));
 $place = $net->createPlace($colorSet);